 Kalafatis’ next move is to go into film production.
-“Right now I am 100 percent focused on helping York Studios succeed and complete our new state-of-the-art facilities in the South Bronx, but also I am getting involved in the production aspect,” he said.
+“Right now I am 100-percent focused on helping York Studios succeed and complete our new state-of-the-art facilities in the South Bronx, but also I am getting involved in the production aspect,” he said.

-Born on the Greek island of Lefkada, John Kalafatis is the personification of the talented Greek who went to study in the United States and then took advantage of the great opportunities offered to people with skills, dedication, hard work, and vision.
+Born on the Greek island of Lefkada, John Kalafatis is the personification of the talented Greek who went to study in the United States and then took advantage of the great opportunities offered to people with skill, dedication, hard work, and vision.

 It is understandable then that reaching the top of Mount Kilimanjaro was not that much of a feat for the gifted Kalafatis, as he still has many more peaks in his sights to reach.